JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 ## Add Android internet access permission

 To access the internet, the Android application needs appropriate permission.
-Since all network requests are made from the KMM module, adding internet access permission to this module's manifest makes sense.
+Since all network requests are made from the shared module, adding internet access permission to this module's manifest makes sense.

 Add the following manifest to the `shared/src/androidMain/AndroidManifest.xml` file: